elastic/support-diagnostics/README.md

  #### Sanitization Examples

- With no tokens specified, writing the same directory as the diagnostic:
+ Writing output from a diagnostic zip file to the working directory with the workers determined dynamically:

    ```$xslt
-   ./scrub.sh -i /home/adminuser/diagoutput/diagnostics-20180621-161231.tar.gz`
+   ./scrub.sh -i /home/adminuser/diagoutput/diagnostics-20180621-161231.zip
    ```

- With a token file writing to a specific output directory:
+ Writing output from a diagnostic zip file in a directory with spaces to a specific directory with the workers determined dynamically:

    ```$xslt
-   ./scrub.sh -i /Users/rdavies/diagoutput/diagnostics-20180621-161231.tar.gz -o /home/adminuser/sanitized-diags -c /home/adminuser/sanitized-diags/scrub.yml
+   ./scrub.sh -i '/Users/adminuser/diagnostic output/diagnostics-20180621-161231.zip' -o /home/adminuser/sanitized-diags -c /home/adminuser/sanitized-diags/scrub.yml
    ```

- With a token file processing a single log file and using a single worker:
+ Processing a single log file and using a single worker:

    ```$xslt
    ./scrub.sh -i /home/adminuser/elasticsearch.log -o /home/adminuser/sanitized-diags --workers 1
    ```
+  Processing a directory and using specific number of workers:

+    ```$xslt
+    ./scrub.sh -i /home/adminuser/log-files -o /home/adminuser/sanitized-diags --workers 6

  ## Extracting Time Series Diagnostics From Monitoring